emeraldEAGLE888/Hurdles_Analysis/Python_Analysis/README.md

 - **Seaborn Library**: For advanced data visualization techniques
 - **Jupyter Notebooks**: Used to run Python Scripts and create analyses
 - **Google Sheets**: To organize data to be read into Python.
+# Terms Used
+- The majority of the data analyzed focuses on hurdle splits - splits taken from each athlete when their foot touches down off of each of the 10 hurdles in the race.
+These splits are referred to with H and the number of the hurdle (e.g. `H1`).
+The last split, `Run-in`, is the time it takes for the athlete to cross the finish line off of hurdle 10.
+- For certain analyses, hurdle splits are arranged into phases: the start phase, middle phase, and end phase.
+The start phase encompasses splits H1 to H4 (representing the initial portion of the race where athletes settle into a rhythm).
+The middle phase includes splits H5 to H7 (the part of the race where athletes maintain their rhythm).
+The end phase includes splits H8 to Run-in (the last portion of the race where athletes feel the most late-race fatigue).
 # Analysis

 ## How do the race strategies of Warholm, Benjamin, and dos Santos differ over the course of a race?
+Although these three men are the clear frontrunners in the history of the 400m hurdles, they interestingly take vastly different approaches to pacing the race.
+Through analysis of splits taken at each hurdle in the race, these visualizations show the difference in race strategy for Warholm, Benjamin, and dos Santos.
 ### Generating Visualizations
 ### 1: Hurdle Splits
 ```python